 If the access numbers you selected match the numbers on your phone bill, there are a number of reasons why you may have connected to NetZero with an access number that is not in your local calling area, including the following:

 - If the access numbers you selected are the same as the numbers on your phone bill, but the town name is different, the access number may be mislabeled.
 Please contact Customer Service to let us know.
-Our representatives are available 7 days a week, from 8AM to 2AM Eastern Standard Time.
+Our representatives are available 5 days a week, from 9AM to 9PM Eastern Time.

 - If you selected an access number that was within your area code, but still incurred charges, you may have made a toll call.
 Toll calls are calls within the same area code that cover a larger distance than a local call.
 We cannot guarantee that an access number is not a toll call; only your local phone company can provide this information and identify the number as a toll call number.
 You should call your local phone company to see if your access numbers are local or toll calls.